simonborje/nushell.github.io/book/line_editor.md

     only_buffer_difference: false # Search is done on the text written after activating the menu
     marker: "| "                  # Indicator that appears with the menu is active
     type: {
         layout: columnar              # Type of menu
         columns: 4                    # Number of columns where the options are displayed
         col_width: 20                 # Optional value.
 If missing all the screen width is used to calculate column width
         col_padding: 2                # Padding between columns
+        tab_traversal: "horizontal"   # Direction in which pressing <Tab> will cycle through options, "horizontal" or "vertical"
     }
     style: {
         text: green                   # Text style